Manchester celebrates opening of Riverfront Park

 “It’s a great addition to Manchester,” Robbins said.

 Robbins grew up in Manchester and currently lives in Edgewood.
-She brought the boys today to the grand opening of the Riverfront Park – the latest step in the community’s harnessing of the river as a tourist destination.
+She brought the boys to Sunday’s grand opening of Riverfront Park — the latest step in the community’s harnessing of the river as a tourist destination.

 “It’s nice to be able to come back to my hometown and enjoy the river,” Robbins said.

 The park is located on the south side of Main Street in Manchester.
-Today’s festivities included a kiddie parade, face painting, live music, water sports and other activities.
+Festivities included a kiddie parade, face painting, live music, water sports and other activities.

 Riverfront Park provides a gateway to the city’s Whitewater Park, which was created with the removal of a dam and construction of six “drop” features and shoreline restoration.